 - Calling in other experts to help prove your case

 - Collecting documents to prove your accident-related expenses and losses

 When there is enough evidence to support your case, your lawyer can file an insurance claim and attempt to negotiate a fair settlement with the insurer and trucking company.
 If this is not successful, your case will go to trial.

 Call a Montgomery Truck Accident Lawyer Before Time Runs Out

-According to Alabama Code §6-2-38, the statute of limitations for personal injury lawsuits is two years.
-This means truck accident victims generally only have 24 months to understand the range of their losses, build a compelling case, try to reach a just settlement, and file a lawsuit.
+According to Ala.
+Code §6-2-38, the statute of limitations for personal injury lawsuits is two years.
+Due to this, truck accident victims generally only have 24 months to understand the range of their losses, build a compelling case, try to reach a just settlement, and file a lawsuit.

-If you do not take legal action in your case before time runs out, Alabama law will likely prevent you from going to court and pursuing damages.
-Accident victims should reach out to a personal injury lawyer as soon as possible after their injuries stabilize.
+If you do not take legal action in your case before the deadline Alabama law will likely prevent you from going to court and pursuing damages.
+Accident victims should contact a personal injury lawyer as soon as possible after their injuries stabilize.

 Recoverable Damages in a Montgomery Truck Accident Case

-If a Montgomery truck accident attorney is able to reach a settlement agreement or recover a court award in your case, the compensation you receive will include damages such as:
+If a Montgomery truck accident lawyer can reach a settlement agreement or recover a court award in your case, the compensation you receive will include damages such as:

 - Current and future medical care related to your accident injuries